• Skip to primary navigation

 A collage of 4 photos showing how to dry brine a tureky.

-• Prepare the salt rub by mixing all ingredients together.
+• Prepare the turkey brine dry rub by mixing all ingredients together.

-• Sprinkle half salt mixture over the breast and rub all around.
-Turn turkey to the other side and rub with the remaining mixture.
+• Sprinkle half the salt mixture over the breast and rub all around.
+Turn the turkey to the other side and rub it with the remaining mixture.
 Cover with plastic wrap and refrigerate for 1 day.

 A collage of 3 photoes showing how to prepare the butter rub and the turkey stuffing.

-• Take the turkey out and leave it in room temperature for an hour.
-Then pat dry with a paper towel.
+• Take the turkey out and leave it at room temperature for an hour.
+Then, pat dry with a paper towel.

 • In a bowl, mix the stuffing veggies and the cut up giblets if using.